HSG-AIML/HSG-AIML.github.io/audit.md

 **Application in Assurance & Audit:** Accounting data arises from the interaction of a complex set of generative factors.
 Currently, the performance of *"Computer Assisted Audit Techniques (CAATs)"* significantly depends on the choice of data representations, also referred to as *"features"*, of the accounting data's inherent generative factors.
 The handcrafted engineering of such representations is a way to take advantage of a human auditor's ingenuity and prior knowledge.
 However, the inability of CAATs to extract and disentangle such discriminative information themselves highlights a disadvantage.
 Furthermore, the handcrafting of such representations often results in a labour intensive effort.
 Ultimately, it may introduce an undesired bias into the learned deep model.
 Therefore, the learning of such representation directly *"end-to-end"* and suitable for a given audit task defines a next evolutionary step in expanding the capabilities of CAATs.

-**Derived Research Questions:** The research of the unsupervised learning of effective representations of accounting data without human supervision for downstream audit tasks is still in its infancy.
+**Research Questions:** The research of the unsupervised learning of effective representations of accounting data without human supervision for downstream audit tasks is still in its infancy.
 Therefore, in this context, we investigate the following research questions regarding representation learning of accounting data:

 * **Question 1:** Can deep learning techniques be applied to learn disentangled representations of the latent generative factors of variation evident in accounting data?